mulle-sde/mulle-sde/README.md

    Read the "De Re mulle-sde" guide:
       https://www.mulle-kybernetik.com/de-re-mulle-sde/book.html

-   ⚠️  mulle-sde is AI and noob friendly!
-Use:
-      `mulle-sde commands` to see all commands with descriptions `mulle-sde <cmd> help` for detailed help (if marked help: yes) `mulle-sde howto help` for development topics
-      `mulle-sde api help` for API info
+   Try to avoid running mulle-sde commands in parallel.

    Start a project with `mulle-sde init` or enter an existing mulle-sde project with `mulle-sde <directory>`.
 Get a quick view over the project with `mulle-sde view` and `mulle-sde files`.
-Manage external dependencies or add files with `mulle-sde add`.
+Manage external dependencies `mulle-sde dependency\ or add files with `mulle-sde add`.

 Flags:
    --style <val>  : see `mulle-env help` for style description